Skip to main content

 Watch out for the smell of fresh baked goods.
 Grocery stores use psychology to help sell more items.
 One of the popular tricks is to bake chocolate chip cookies and fresh bread to get shoppers hungry.

 Avoid checkout aisle temptations.
 Grocery store checkout aisles are often full of candy, sugar-sweetened beverages and salty snacks.
-This is meant to attract shoppers for a last-minute impulse buy.
+This is meant to attract shoppers for a last-minute impulse buy, usually something that isn't on your list.

 Image